YolandaCooper2505626/Sol/README.md

 Added new feature for better user experience - update 20 Fixed memory management issue - v2.6.2
-Updated README with new instructions - update 15
+Updated README with new instructions - update 15 Updated README with new instructions - update 42